 Cuban Salsa: Tornado Variations

 The Tornado is a unique basic figure of just one count of eight.
-It is not just a figure, more like a family of figures because it can be applied in three different ways.
+It is not just a figure, more like a family of figures because it can be applied in four different ways.
 The Tornado can best be described as a technique the Lead can use to turn the Follow in different situations by wrapping his arms around her.

-The three ways to do Tornado are all common:
+The four ways to do Tornado:

 - Tornado de Vacillala